savoirfairelinux/opendht/python/README.md

 ## Documentation

-For more information, examples, and documentation, visit: https://opendht.net
+For more information, examples and documentation, or to repport issues, visit: https://opendht.net

 ## License